AlexLietard/otpsy/README.md

 ## TODO

-About outliers method :
+About outliers methods :

-* Include the ability to set either a lower or upper threshold on the cut-off method
 * Add self.position to multi and update parameters
 * Check print output for each method
 * Allow to enter help for description of print output
+* Realise percentile method

 About visualisation :

 * Hover text on shape or annotation or legend to understand which color corresponds to which method.
 * Add summary to the left.
 * Add nice color :).
-* Add all methods to the visualisation, with the possibility to add user-input value.
+* Add the possibility to add user-input value.

 About the structure :